brianvarren/patch_bits/README.md

 ## A Note on Voltage & Signal Standards

 For my personal builds, I decided some time ago to eschew Eurorack dual-rail power supplies and 10Vpp bipolar signals in favor of unipolar 0-3.3V DC-coupled MCU-friendly signals.
 I did this both out of frustration and laziness.
 My aim is to prototype quickly, learn in the process, and most of all, have fun.
 I found myself spending more time designing and debugging analog pre- and post- stages than I did designing the synths themselves.
 Some may argue that that is an important part of synth design; I can't argue.
-But, I am driven by my interests.
-I'm interested in the joys of creativity and innovation, not in the stoic labor of conformity.
+But, to me, a simplified, unipolar 3.3V signal format represents the freedom to explore without boundaries.

 These helpers are designed to be compatible with both 3.3V and 5V systems.
 They may work with other single-rail voltages too (check the datasheets of the individual components).

 Adapting to dual-rail supplies would require significant rework in most cases.
-You are, of course, free to try.

 ---